lam0089/turtle/README.md

 move pete 40<br>

-The program has been tested in the Eclipse Version: 2020-03 (4.15.0).
-Make sure Java version should be at least "13.0.2".
+The program has been tested in the Eclipse Version: 2020-03 (4.15.0) and Visual Studio Code Version: 1.85.1.<br>
+Make sure Java version should be at least "13.0.2".<br>